| |

 A plane window with the words 'Is Frontier Airlines Good for Autistic Children?'

-Every time we travel on a plane with an autistic child, we need to consider what is best for our family.
-All experiences are based on our own travel and we receive no compensation from Frontier Airlines for this post.
-We write all about family travel focusing on the unique challenges of traveling with a child with autism.
-This article will discuss our experience while booking one of the largest budget airlines and if Frontier Airlines is good for autistic children.
+Every time we travel on a plane with an autistic child, we carefully plan what is best for our family.
+All experiences are based on our own travel, and we receive no compensation from Frontier Airlines for this post.
+We write all about family travel, focusing on the unique challenges of traveling with a child with autism.

 Is Frontier Airlines good for autistic children?

-Yes, it is a budget airline with lots of options for direct flights.
+Yes, it is a budget airline with many direct flight options.
 This means less distress with connecting flights and a shorter time en route.
 Since children can fly free (more on that later), we can often spend more money on providing support for our child at the vacation destination itself.
 However, discuss your child’s diagnosis with the service desk prior to boarding the plane if you have any concerns.

 Disclosure: I may get a small amount of money from any affiliate links that you click.
 However, I only recommend products that our family loves.